Mx77u/freewoman/README.md

 # Freewoman
-## The fast and easy to use Minecraft name searcher tool.
+## The easy to use Minecraft name searcher tool.
 This Software was designed for fast and effiecent minecraft name searches.
 The API used in this script, is mojang's api.